Table of Contents

 Can you create a poll in a Telegram private channel?

 Yes.
-Telegram polls work in both public and private channels, as well as groups.
-As a channel admin, tap the attachment menu and select Poll.
-Your paying members can vote directly in the channel without leaving the chat — no third-party tools needed.
+Telegram polls work in private and public channels as well as groups.
+As a channel admin, tap the attachment icon and select Poll.
+Members vote directly in the channel — no third-party tools needed.
+Groups let any member create polls if the admin enables that permission in group settings.

 What is quiz mode in Telegram polls?

-Quiz mode is a Telegram poll type with one correct answer.
-When a member picks the right option, confetti appears on screen.
-Paid community creators use quiz mode for weekly trivia, knowledge checks after tutorials, and gamified engagement that keeps members coming back.
+Quiz mode is a Telegram poll type with exactly one correct answer set by the creator.
+When a member picks the right option, Telegram triggers a confetti animation on their screen.
+Paid community creators use quiz mode for weekly trivia, post-tutorial knowledge checks, and gamified engagement.

 Are Telegram polls anonymous by default?

 Yes.
-Telegram polls use anonymous voting by default, meaning nobody sees who voted for which option.
-You can disable anonymous mode when creating the poll so votes are visible.
-Paid community creators often use visible votes to spark discussion and identify active members.
+Telegram polls use anonymous voting by default — nobody sees who voted for which option.
+You can disable anonymous mode when creating the poll to make votes visible.
+Use visible votes to spark discussion and identify active members.
+Use anonymous mode for honest feedback on pricing or content quality.

 How many options can a Telegram poll have?

 Each Telegram poll supports up to 10 answer options.
-For paid communities, keep polls focused with 3 to 5 choices.
-Fewer options drive higher completion rates and give you clearer data on what your members actually want from your content.
+For paid communities, keep polls focused at 3 to 5 choices.
+Fewer options drive higher completion rates and give you cleaner data.
+Polls with 8 to 10 options split votes too thin and make it hard to draw any actionable conclusion.

 Building tools for Telegram creators to monetize their communities.